Department of Systems Biology Information Technology (DSBIT)

 Our computing resources are housed in two data centers totaling more than 3,000 sq. ft. of floor space.
 Our facility has redundant air conditioning, state-of-the-art networking, and a 1 MW universal power supply (UPS).

 Portions of our high-performance computing platform, data storage facilities, and other infrastructure are available to members of Columbia University as well as outside investigators on a fee-for-use basis.
-Under this arrangement, qualified researchers with computationally demanding projects can lease portions of the DSBIT computing infrastructure at very competitive prices.

 To learn more about our rates, please see Pricing.